ktechmidas/pmcf/HACKING.md

 Running Tests
 -------------
+The test harness runs in a python virtual environment to avoid polluting the normal python environment.
+In order to install the python libraries in the venv, it is necessary to install a few packages:
+``apt-get install build-essential python-dev libyaml-dev``

-To create virtual environments and populate them with the dependencies necessary to run tests and builds of the software, run ``./tools/install_venv.sh``
+To create a virtual environment and populate it with the dependencies necessary to run tests and builds of the software, run ``./tools/install_venv.sh``

 The testing system is based on python nosetools.
-Once you have a virtualenv created,The approach to running tests is to simply run the command ``./run_tests.sh``
+Simply run the command ``./run_tests.sh``
+If you have not already created a venv, this script will do so on the first run.